 The second fort was much bigger.
 It was built over the top of the first one, and was to begin with another turf and timber construction.
-The east and west walls would follow the same line of the old fort, but the northern wall was placed 123 feet North of the old one, and presumably the same happened on the south side.
+The east and west walls would follow the same line of the old fort, but the northern wall was placed 123 feet north of the old one, and presumably the same happened on the south side.
 There was later a short period of abandonment as the Romans pushed their frontier further north, but when they returned they rebuilt in stone.

 The second fort was garrisoned by two separate groups- the Ala Gallorum Sebosiana (another cavalry contingent) and the naval unit of Numerus Barcariorum.
 The latter are often referred to as ‘bargemen’, but from a military view they were marines offering tough coastal and river defense for the region, as well as the ability to move heavy goods considerable distances.

 Outside the fort to the north and west was a militarized zone.
 The area was defended by ditches and inside it were probably craftsmen engaged in creating equipment for the garrison.
-Just to the north of the east gate was the bathhouse, the remains of which we can still see today (see the Lancashire Past post here).
+Just to the north of the east gate was the bathhouse, the remains of which we can still see today (see the Lancashire Past page here).
 A large building to the north of the bathhouse has been excavated and was probably a Mansio (inn) or the residence of an important official, even having its own baths.
 Lying a little further to the north would be the military port, near to St George’s Quay.
 Today’s Millennium Bridge lies very close to where the Roman bridge over the Lune would have been.

 During the period the second fort was occupied the Vicus would have grown substantially.
 It would contain shops, inns, temples and houses.
 Most of the buildings would be made of wood and sit on small stone foundation walls.
 The main street extended in a line from the east gate of the fort and followed present day Church Street.
 Branching off from Church Street was a second street which is today Penny Street and Cheapside.
 From these areas many finds have surfaced over the years and are on show in the excellent Lancaster City Museum.